Walter Lure: Biography

 After the Heartbreakers broke up, Lure continued to be active musically.
 At the end of the 1970s, he formed The Waldos, who released an album titled Rent Party in 1995.
 The Waldos performed regularly in New York City with various line-ups throughout the 1990s and 2000s, and released a second album in 2018.
 In 2016, with former Planets guitarist Binky Philips, Lure formed The Last Ditches, which was rounded out by former Black Sabbath drummer Bobby Rondinelli and bassist Randy Pratt.
 The Last Ditches released a full-length LP entitled “Spilt Milk” in 2016.
 Lure also performed on two albums by the Ramones, Subterranean Jungle and Too Tough To Die.

 To celebrate the 40th anniversary of L.A.M.F., Lure put together a band to play the album's songs at reunion shows in 2016 and 2017.
 The band members included Lure, Clem Burke from Blondie, Jesse Malin, Mike Ness from Social Distortion, and former Sex Pistol Glen Matlock.
 The band played shows in New York City as well as a short West Coast tour.
-The reunion shows in New York took place at the Bowery Electric in Manhattan on November 15 and 16 2016, and were recorded for the release on an album released on Jungle Records in December 2017 with Lure (guitar/vocals), Wayne Kramer (guitar), Tommy Stinson (bass), Clem Burke (drums), and special guests Jesse Malin (vocals), Liza Colby (vocals) and Cheetah Chrome (guitar).
+The reunion shows in New York took place at the Bowery Electric in Manhattan on November 15 and 16, 2016, and were recorded for the release on an album released on Jungle Records in December 2017 with Lure (guitar/vocals), Wayne Kramer (guitar), Tommy Stinson (bass), Clem Burke (drums), and special guests Jesse Malin (vocals), Liza Colby (vocals) and Cheetah Chrome (guitar).
 Glen Matlock was to have been in the band line-up but was replaced by Stinson for the 2016 Bowery Electric performances.
 Matlock did appear with the band for the 2017 dates in New York and California.
+Several more shows followed, including a small UK tour in 2019 featuring Mick Rossi (guitar & vocals), Nigel Mead (Bass), and Mark Laff (drums).

 Lure had a "very unpunk second act" after leaving the Heartbreakers.
 He took an entry-level job on Wall Street in the early 1980s, and after quitting heroin (to which he had become addicted while in the Heartbreakers), he became a successful asset manager, eventually working for Lehman Brothers until the firm went bankrupt in the 2008 crash.
 He spent the final part of his finance career at Neuberger Berman until retiring in 2015.

 In early 2020, Lure published his memoir, To Hell And Back: My Life In Johnny Thunders’ Heartbreakers, In The Words Of The Last Man Standing.
 He died on August 21, 2020, at the age of 71, from complications arising from liver and lung cancer.